 This is all something that a qualified packaging designer can help you with.

 Banding groove is an invaluable part of the packaging for a wide variety of products.
 It’s also something that you’ve probably seen many different times.
 Now you know what it’s called and why we use it in the packaging industry.

 Here at Conner, we produce a lot of banding groove.

-With special cut up lines designed to rip, groove, trim, and stamp in a single pass, our efficiency translates into big cost savings and fast turnarounds for our customers.
+With special cut lines designed to rip, groove, trim, and stamp in a single pass, our efficiency translates into big cost savings and fast turnarounds for our customers.
 If you’re looking for banding groove, reach out to us.
-We can help you figure out the right sized banding groove you need to properly protect your products from strap damage.
+We can help you figure out the right-sized banding groove you need to properly protect your products from strap damage.